The JUCE team is excited to reveal the details of the JUCE 6 release.

 The CMake support now available in JUCE allows advanced developers to avoid the Projucer entirely.
 However, those who use the Projucer to manage project files across multiple platforms can look forward to a much improved experience.
 Updates include:

-- You are no longer required to sign in to a MyROLI account when using the Projucer
+- You are no longer required to sign in when using the Projucer

 - All analytics collection has been removed